schiavone1/validities/README.md

 #### Acknowledgements:
 This document is inspired by Shadish, Cook, & Campbell (2002) Experimental and Quasi-Experimental Designs for Generalized Causal Inference, and Morling (2017) Research Methods in Psychology.
-I am grateful to our research group at UC Davis, Daniël Lakens, Fiona Fidler, and Eden Smith, for feedback.
+We are grateful to our research group at UC Davis, Daniël Lakens, Fiona Fidler, and Eden Smith, for feedback.
 All errors and stupidities are ours.